Answer 1:

 Answer 4:

-Research studies argue that the momentum in the prices of the stock reflect the manifestation of the behaviour in a trade by the market participants.
+Research studies argue that the momentum in the prices of the stock reflects the manifestation of the behaviour in a trade by the market participants.
 These participants condition the trade on the basis of prior price movements.
-For instance, positive feedback strategies help them to fetch the results they aspire.
+For instance, positive feedback strategies help them to fetch the results they aspire to.
 The behaviour manifested by such trading violates the usual norms of rationality narrated by the Efficient Market Hypothesis.
 A number of studies have also attempted to fit this model in the frame of behaviours offered by the psychological paradigms.
 They attributed the patterns of investor trading either as an under-reaction or as an over-reaction while matching them to the perceived information obtained prior to the price movements.

 References